Veincentre logo

 Venous leg ulcers are open sores, usually found on the lower leg, that can be painful and slow to heal.

 Typical symptoms which may manifest themselves include varicose veins, varicose eczema, swollen ankles, a feeling of heaviness in the legs, discolouration or hardening of the skin and achy legs.
-Some leg ulcers may also have a foul-smelling discharge from the ulcer.
+Some leg ulcers may also have a nasty-smelling discharge.

 Some of those symptoms are worsened when the patient is sitting or standing, as the leg is below the heart, amplifying the effect of the venous insufficiency.
 In contrast, those patients who are able to rest either lying down or with their leg elevated show signs of those symptoms easing as gravity works with the body to move blood back to the heart.